dspsandbox/AD9958-real-time-RF-source/README.md

 ## Introduction
-This **AD9958 real time RF source** is a package of Python and C++ libraries for real-time control of a  AD9958 direct digital synthesizer  (DDS).
-These sythesizer has been implemented in the group of Prof. Morgan Mitchell at [ICFO](www.ICFO.eu) for RF and uW state preparation and control of a Rb 87 BEC.
+This **AD9958 real time RF source** repository consists of set of Python and C++ libraries for real-time control of a AD9958 direct digital synthesizer (DDS).
+The sythesizer has been successfully implemented in the group of Prof. Morgan Mitchell at [ICFO](www.ICFO.eu) for RF/uW state preparation and manipulation of a Rb 87 Bose Einstein Condensate.

+#### Highlighted capabilities
+* Separate control of amplitude, phase and frequency of channel 0 (ch0) and channel 1 (ch1) of the AD9958.
+* 2,4,8,16 bit modulation mode
+* Sweep mode with automatic ramp optimization

+* Up to 1000 programabel instructions

 In the following I will give closer details on the hardware needed, programming of the Chikit Max 32 microcontroller, internal connection and about on Python API.